Above Ground Pool Distance From House: Complete Guide

 Common Installation Mistakes

 Many homeowners make critical errors when positioning their above ground pools.
 Installing too close to the house is the most expensive mistake, often requiring complete pool relocation when code violations are discovered.
-Always verify measurements before beginning installation, as moving an installed above ground pool is extremely difficult and costly.
+Always verify measurements before beginning installation, as moving an installed above ground pool requires disassembly and is labor-intensive.

 Another common error is failing to account for pool accessories in setback measurements.
 Stairs, decks, and equipment pads may extend your pool's footprint significantly, potentially creating code violations even if the pool shell meets requirements.